itssamuelrowe/binarystars/content/loop-statements-how-your-programs-repeat-things/working-with-the-while-statement.md

 Loops with multiple statements are very common.
 So you will commonly come across code where a block is used to group statements.

-Here’s a simple program that uses a while loop to print the even numbers from 2 through 10 on the console.
+Here's a simple program that uses a while loop to print the even numbers from 2 through 10 on the console.

 ```